-After trending downward throughout late winter and early spring, cases have risen since early May, although there are signs we may be reaching a plateau.
-According to the CDC Covid Data Tracker, In Richmond, on May 16th, the 7-day total case rate was 260.81 new cases per 100,000 population, while in Henrico the 7-day total case rate was 259.96 new cases per 100,000 population.
+Cases have risen since early May, but appear to have plateaued in the past two weeks.
+According to the CDC Covid Data Tracker, In Richmond, on June 21st, the 7-day total case rate was 249.08 new cases per 100,000 population, while in Henrico the 7-day total case rate was 221.36 new cases per 100,000 population.
 Additionally, in Richmond and Henrico the CDC COVID-19 Community Level has recently been upgraded from medium to high.